 DEED OF TRUST FOR TENANTS IN COMMON

-A deed of trust for tenants in common is a legal document that establishes the rights and obligations of owners in a tenancy in common arrangement.
-It provides the details of the co-ownership arrangement, including the shares held by each owner, their responsibilities and the terms and conditions.
+A deed of trust for tenants in common is a crucial legal document that establishes the rights and obligations of owners in a tenancy in common arrangement.
+It provides the details of the co-ownership arrangement, including the shares held by each owner, their responsibilities for the mortgage and maintenance costs and the terms and conditions.
 The deed of trust includes provisions relating to the distribution of proceeds should the owners sell the property and contributions towards mortgage payments and repairs.
 It also sets out the process of selling or transferring shares and the inheritance of an owner’s share of the property if they die.

 RIGHTS OF TENANTS IN COMMON